iphinome404/mIRC_Gopher_Client/README.md

 Then, load the script by typing the following command in mIRC:
 `//load -rs $mircdir $+ script\gopher\gopher.mrc`

-Make sure you include both slashes (`//`), or better yet, copy and paste the command directly.
+Make sure you include both forward slashes (`//`), or better yet, copy and paste the command directly.

 ## Usage

 - `/gopher` — opens the client on a blank page.
-- `/gopher server <port> <file to get>` — opens the browser and launches a Gopher request.
+- `/gopher server <port> <file to get>` --opens the browser and launches a Gopher request.
 - Click on any `gopher://` URL anywhere in mIRC to open it directly.

 The Gopher client works similarly to a web browser; all buttons and menus should be self-explanatory.